nbalepur/SIGNLL-Fall-2020/README.md

 ## Projects

-Below you can find the different projects for SIGNLL:
+Throughout different semesters, we have worked on the following projects

 - [Intro to Python and NumPy](#intro)
 - [Linear and Logistic Regression](#regression)